 La Jolla has many gourmet restaurants.
 George’s at the Cove is a La Jolla institution with fine dining and a terrace that overlooks the ocean.
 The Marine Room is an exceptional dining experience at high tide when the waves crash against the windows of the restaurant.
 For those looking for a more chill place to dine, Beaumont’s in Bird Rock offers comfort food cuisine and live music.

-Apartments and Housing Options in La Jolla
+Apartments and Housing Options

 La Jolla has a variety of housing options and they vary wildly in price between UTC and the beach neighborhoods.
 You can rent or buy many different types of properties ranging from condos or apartments to single-family houses.